apache/incubator-toree-website/README.md

 {% endcomment %}
 -->

-# Apache Website Template
+# Apache Toree Website

-This project contains a template web site that aims to follow all the various required Apache Website Policies.
+This project is used to generate the [Apache Toree](https://toree.apache.org) website and is based on the [Apache Website Template](https://github.com/apache/apache-website-template)

 This template was generated using [Jekyll](https://jekyllrb.com/) 2.4.0.